Ipratropium bromide, fenoterol hydrobromide.

 The duration of inhalation can be controlled by the dilution volume.

-BERODUAL solution for inhalation can be administered using a range of commercially available nebulising devices.
-The lung and systemic drug exposure is dependent on the nebuliser used and may be higher than with BERODUAL metered dose aerosol depending on the efficiency of the device.
+BERODUAL nebuliser solution can be administered using a range of commercially available nebulising devices.
+The lung and systemic drug exposure is dependent on the nebuliser used and may be higher than with BERODUAL pressurised inhalation, solution depending on the efficiency of the device.